 - (1) In accordance with industry practice, loans approved by GSE and other automated underwriting (AU) systems under "doc waiver" programs that do not require verification of borrower income are classified by MGIC as "full doc."
 Based in part on information provided by the GSEs, MGIC estimates full doc loans of this type were approximately 4% of 2007 NIW.
 Information for other periods is not available.
 MGIC understands these AU systems grant such doc waivers for loans they judge to have higher credit quality.
 MGIC also understands that the GSEs terminated their "doc waiver" programs in the second half of 2008.
-Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories. - (2) As calculated, does not reflect any effects due to premium deficiency. - (3) Includes Australian operations - (4) As of March 31, 2015, rescissions of coverage on approximately 1,470 loans had been voluntarily suspended, as we believed those loans could be covered by a settlement. - (5) Refer to our risk factor titled "We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future" for information about our rescission settlements. - (6) Q4 2013 excludes items and dollars and Q4 2014 excludes items associated with rescission settlements.
+Reduced documentation loans only appear in the reduced documentation category and do not appear in any of the other categories. - (2) As calculated, does not reflect any effects due to premium deficiency. - (3) Includes Australian operations - (4) As of June 30, 2015, rescissions of coverage on approximately 430 loans had been voluntarily suspended, as we believed those loans could be covered by a settlement. - (5) Refer to our risk factor titled "We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future" for information about our rescission settlements. - (6) Q4 2014 and Q2 2015 excludes items associated with rescission settlements. - (7) Preliminary

-(7) Preliminary